EternityForest/pavillion/pavillion.md

 #### Opcode 15

 #### Opcode 16(Client Accept)
-The actual message content is reserved and so should be empty.
-This message indicates to the client that the secure connection was correctly established and may provide more info in the future.
+This message indicates to the client that the secure connection was correctly established.
+The data should contain the a 64 bit microseconds timestamp according to the server's monotonic clock.

 #### Opcode 18 Binary Data Update
-This is a series of "records" in a format TBD, prefixed by a three byte device status.
+This is a series of "records" in a format TBD, prefixed by a three byte device status identical to that for Message Acknowledge.

-One record consists of a Record Class byte, the lower four bits of which indicate the data len, and the uppr four bits of which indicate the class.

-This is followed by a record type byte, and N bytes of data.

-All record types are currently reserved.

-The three byte device status is as follows:

-##### uint8 BatteryStatus
-Bits 0-5: Battery level from 0 to 63, where 0 indicates the device does not support battery status.
-Bits 6,7: 00: discharging, 01: slowCharging(Connected but discharging), 10: charging, 11: generating(More than using)

-##### uint8 NetworkStatus
-Value 0-100: RSSI+120, connected to WLAN
-Value 101-200: RSSI+(101+150), connected to WWAN
-Value 201: Wired
-Value 255: Unknown

-#### int8 Temperature
+#### Opcode 20 Time Sync Request

+This message simply causes the reciever to reply with a time sync response, if the reciever supports it.

+#### Opcode 21 Time Sync Response

+This message has the following structure:

-Celcius temperature of the device itself.
+uint64 counter: Counter value of the request

+uint64 local monotonic time: Sending device's monotonic clock, or 0 if not supported, in microseconds

+Optional uint64 local absolute clock: Sending device's absolute clock in UTC microseconds since the unix epoch, or 0 if not supported

+Optional uint64 sending devices TAI clock in microseconds since the unix epoch